Return to Gwyneth Walker Music Catalog

 Download a PDF file of the poetry used in this work.

-Commissioned by the Toledo Choral Society, Richard Napierala - Music Director, for premiere on June 14, 2020, Toledo, Ohio
+Commissioned by the Toledo Choral Society, Richard Napierala - Artistic Director, for premiere on June 26, 2022, Toledo, Ohio

 The Great Lakes is a musical journey across the magnificent five lakes bordering the Eastern US and Canada.
 Texts by American and Canadian poets have been selected as lyrics for this cantata.
 The journey moves from East (Lake Ontario) to West (Lake Superior), stopping to explore the unique character of each lake en route.